 Harvard Medical School (HMS) is one of the oldest medical schools in the country and was founded in 1782.
 The school has become well-known for its research in geriatrics, internal medicine, and drug and alcohol abuse.
 Harvard is affiliated with more than 20 institutions in the Boston area.
 It also works with Partners Harvard Medical International (PHMI), which is affiliated with universities in Munich, Saudi Arabia and Lebanon.

 Harvard is one of the larger medical schools in the country, with just over 700 students enrolled every year.
-Class sizes are also a bit bigger than other schools, with a faculty-student ratio of 13 to 1.
-The Medical School currently has nearly 12,000 faculty members.
+Class sizes are also a bit bigger than other schools, with a faculty-student ratio of just under 13 to 1.
+The Medical School currently has nearly 12,000 faculty members and over 9,000 alumni living around the world.

 Aside from a traditional MD degree, Harvard Medical School also offers joint degrees like the MD/PhD degree through the Harvard Graduate School of Arts and Sciences.
 Students can also take courses through Harvard Law School and Harvard Business School.
 There are also opportunities for students interested in engineering and medicine through the Harvard-MIT Division of Health Sciences and Technology Program.